enricobacis/limit/README.rst

 limit
 =====

-*python decorator to limit the calling rate of functions*
+*python decorator that limits the calling rate of a function*

 Description
 -----------